tlwilliams895/lchs/src/chapters/strings/string-methods.rst

 String Methods
 ==============

+.. todo:: Add index links to each string method appendix page.

 The ``str`` data type includes a special group of operations, called *methods*, that we can use to make routine tasks easier.
 A method performs a specific action on the data within an object.
 For strings, the methods usually create a